- Text Dana Meir

 Bat-El Sebbag, UX Manager

-Collaborating on a wide range of projects, from Wix Code, to the enormous number of products within the Wix Editor, the UX team is full of passionate professionals.
+Collaborating on a wide range of projects, from Corvid by Wix, to the enormous number of products within the Wix Editor, the UX team is full of passionate professionals.
 Bat-El Sebbag and her co-workers look for highly creative people who are good thinkers, open to learning and are fun to work with.
 Personality is a key factor in finding new team members.
 When interviewing, they look for great people, who just happen to also be great professionals.
 Bat-El explains what else they look out for and how important these insights help to later allocate people in the right teams and projects.
 Here are some insights into UX-style interviews:

 Could you tell me about two projects from your portfolio?